ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Added a new mobile edition that enables document capturing via mobile cameras and other document manipulation functionalities.
 Most of the existing methods and properties are made compliant with this new edition.
 * Added WASM based document manipulation functionalities which enable the use of all features of Dynamic Web TWAIN except for document scanning without installing the Dynamsoft Service.
-* Added setting `Dynamsoft.DWT.UseLocalService` to switch the working mode of the library between Local-Service mode and WASM mode.
+* Added setting `Dynamsoft.WebTwainEnv.UseLocalService` to switch the working mode of the library between Local-Service mode and WASM mode.
 Only valid on desktop operating systems.
 * Replaced the built-in image viewer including the built-in image editor with the Dynamsoft Viewer.
 * The creation of a `WebTwain` instance is now independent from the UI.
 In version 16.0, you can create a `WebTwain` instance in 4 ways
-  + Specify a `Container` that has a `ContainerId` and assign it to `Dynamsoft.DWT.Containers` .
+  + Specify a `Container` that has a `ContainerId` and assign it to `Dynamsoft.WebTwainEnv.Containers` .
 A `ContainerId` is essentially the id of an `HTMLDivElement` element which is required for generating a built-in Dynamsoft Viewer.
-Then call the method `Dynamsoft.DWT.GetWebTwain()` with `ContainerId` as the argument to get the instance.
+Then call the method `Dynamsoft.WebTwainEnv.GetWebTwain()` with `ContainerId` as the argument to get the instance.
-  + Call the method `Dynamsoft.DWT.CreateDWTObject()` to create an instance with built-in Dynamsoft Viewer.
+  + Call the method `Dynamsoft.WebTwainEnv.CreateDWTObject()` to create an instance with built-in Dynamsoft Viewer.
-  + Specify a `Container` that has a `WebTwainId` but no `ContainerId` and assign it to `Dynamsoft.DWT.Containers` .
+  + Specify a `Container` that has a `WebTwainId` but no `ContainerId` and assign it to `Dynamsoft.WebTwainEnv.Containers` .
 A `WebTwainId` is just a string to uniquely specify the instance.
-Then call the new method `Dynamsoft.DWT.GetWebTwainEx()` with `WebTwainId` as the argument to get the instance.
+Then call the new method `Dynamsoft.WebTwainEnv.GetWebTwainEx()` with `WebTwainId` as the argument to get the instance.
-  + Call the method `Dynamsoft.DWT.CreateDWTObjectEx()` to create an instance without a built-in Dynamsoft Viewer.
+  + Call the method `Dynamsoft.WebTwainEnv.CreateDWTObjectEx()` to create an instance without a built-in Dynamsoft Viewer.

 > Note
 >